Configuration guide

 Free tier limits

 If your team needs multiple environments (for example Test, UAT, and Staging on the same project), upgrade to BranchDeploy Pro.
+The current Azure DevOps settings page edits the project’s active environment; Pro cloud integrations can use multiple synced environments when they are configured.

 Example configuration